Foundation for a system of apartheid

 Even if the judgement’s reasoning established that the Meriam people owned their islands, there was no logical or analogical or substantial basis for applying the same reasoning to the continent of Australia.
 None, except the political motivation, and the political objective.
 The politics wound up to fever pitch by the interested parties rammed the Native Title Act through parliament.
 Another powerful front for the subversion of Australia had been opened up.

 The Native Title Act is the foundation of a far advanced plan to establish a system of apartheid in Australia – an apartheid that sets up a minority superior class to whom great expanses of the continent will be given and who will be the pensioners on the soldier ants who do all the work and produce all the wealth.

-This page contains links to articles about the campaign by Australians I call AOAAs (Australians of Aboriginal Ancestry many of whom cannot be distinguished from white Australians) to establish a system of apartheid in Australia in which a minority superior class wrestles sovereignty from the rest of Australia.
+This page contains links to articles about the campaign by white Aboriginal and other AOAAs (Australians of Aboriginal Ancestry) to establish a system of apartheid in Australia in which a minority superior class wrestles sovereignty from the rest of Australia.
 The support for the campaign comes from a traitor class of Australians using the institutions and associations they have gained control over, the foremost of which is the billion-dollar government funded ABC (The Australian Broadcasting Corporation).

 ‘It’s cultural fraud’: the growing act of race-shifting, Victoria Grieve-Williams, The Australian, 10 July 2021

 Harmful: warning issued to ‘race shifters’, Carol Overington, The Australian, 2 July 2021